 Offering Employees the Chance to Work Remotely Increases Employee Retention

-The obvious benefits of remote working are well known — little to no commuting time and expenses, lower operating costs, and increase productivity — but allowing employees to work remotely has other implications, with the most important of them being the increased competition for top talent.
+The obvious benefits of remote working are well known — little to no commuting time and expenses, lower operating costs, and increase productivity — but allowing employees to tele-working has other implications, with the most important of them being the increased competition for top talent.

 Remote Work Benefits Are Extra Important for Parents

 Approximately 23 million parents with young children across the U.S. do not have a caregiver in the family as they work from home, which means that it is important to take their personal situation into account and offered them remote working as a part of the employee package to retain them in the organization or as an incentive for a new job.